WilliamBerryiii/Hints4CSD/slides/index.md

 ' -Learn something, take tonight as an infection and spread it at work ' -We finish up & know all this.
 Explain why 30 years later still have these issues ' -Where are the abstractions?
+' break
 ' -Non-breaking (cant wrap), non-collapsing
 ' -Sans Serif - Droid Sans Mono by Steve Matteson - consolas,monospace

 ***
+"Science is about knowing; engineering is about doing." - Henry Petroski

+---
+"A good scientist is a person with original ideas.
+A good engineer is a person who makes a design that works with as few original ideas as possible." - Freeman Dyson

+---
 "Design is not what it looks like and feels like.
 Design is how it works." - Steve Jobs

 ---
-"Science is about knowing; engineering is about doing." - Henry Petroski

----
 "The walls between art and engineering exist only in our minds" - Theo Jansen

----
-"A good scientist is a person with original ideas.
-A good engineer is a person who makes a design that works with as few original ideas as possible." - Freeman Dyson

 ---
 "[requirements, architecture, process, techniques].
 Of course the goals are in conflict, and engineering is the art of making tradeoffs, for instance among features, speed, cost, dependability, and time to market." - Butler Lampson